git-moss/ConvertWithMoss/README-FORMATS.md

 ### Mono Splits

+WAV file can contain different sample formats.
+This converter supports (split) stereo uncompressed and IEEE float 32 bit formats.
+Only WAV files in Mono or Stereo are supported.
 Stereo samples might be split up into 2 mono files (the left and right channel).
 This tool will combine them into a stereo file.

 * Left channel detection pattern: Comma separated list of patterns to detect the left channel from the filename.
 E.g. "_L".
-* Only WAV files in Mono or Stereo are supported.

 ### Options